mrmap-community/mrmap/docs/installation/2-redis.md

-# Redis Installation
+# Redis

-## Install Redis
+## Install

-[Redis](https://redis.io/) is an in-memory key-value store which NetBox employs for caching and queuing.
+[Redis](https://redis.io/) is an in-memory key-value store which MrMap employs for caching and queuing.
 This section entails the installation and configuration of a local Redis instance.
-If you already have a Redis service in place, skip to [the next section](3-netbox.md).
+If you already have a Redis service in place, skip to [the next section](3-mapserver.md).

 !!! note
     MrMap require Redis v4.0 or higher.
 If your distribution does not offer a recent enough release, you will need to build Redis from source.
 Please see [the Redis installation documentation](https://github.com/redis/redis) for further details.